logo GO

 Plant

 Residents are encouraged to replant new types of trees to diversify the urban forest.
-Potted trees are distributed twice a year, and a grant toward the purchase of new trees is available to help residents meet their replanting obligations.
+A grant toward the purchase of new trees is available to help residents meet their replanting obligations.

 Cut Down